speedscale/speedscale-cli/README.md

 # speedscale CLI

 `speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).
 `speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
-Catputed traffic is inspected to show data going to and from your application, with higher level details for various protocols.
+View all calls going into and out of your application in a slick text UI.
+Higher level details are shown for various protocols including gRPC, Postgres and others.

 ***